 Similarly, we've noticed on plants that grew bent on their own, that if we didn't get around to staking them, many times they'd start multiple new growth sites on the bent portion creating a bushy plant.

-We've only tried topping and bending a few times – usually in our raised beds which receive moderate sunlight.
+We've only tried topping and bending a few times – usually in our raised beds which receive less than ideal sunlight.
 Also, it's possible that when topping the plants, that we did it too soon, usually when our plants were about 10-12 inches high and hadn't fully established their first branches.
-With a closer review of others who've taken this approach, we've noticed their plants were more mature before topping, around 18 inches and had established their first set of branches with the cut being made just below that first set of branches.
+With a closer review of others who've taken this approach, we've noticed their plants were more mature before topping – around 18 inches and had established their first set of branches with the cut being made just below that first set of branches.

 Additionally, in our bending tests so far, we've bent relatively immature plants at a severe angle.
 We may attempt bending again.
 If so, we'd wait until plants are more mature and bend more moderately, though at this point, we have more interest in topping as it would be a simpler way to accomplish the same thing.